Eliguus/2023-project-phase-web-tasks/on-boarding/task-6/counter/README.md

 * The page will reload if you make edits.
 * You will also see any lint errors in the console.

+## Takeaways
+* The useRef hook allows you to create a mutable ref object that can hold a value and persists across re-renders.
+* The useEffect hook is used to perform side effects in response to changes in dependencies.
+In this case, it updates the countRef and the document title whenever the count changes.
+* Refs can be used to access and manipulate DOM elements directly.
+In this code, increaseButton and decreaseButton refs are used to change the background colors of the buttons.
+* The useState hook is used to define and initialize the count state variable.